A couple of years ago, shortly after I quit work, I joined a local running club.

 It’s much more powerful to show your children what to do rather than just tell them what to do.
 Not only does my son get the exercise himself, he gets to see his Dad running and the subliminal message I hope he takes from this is that exercise is a normal and regular part of life to be sought out and not something to be avoided as you get older.
 My children would love to pronounce me old and decrepid and send me off to the glue factory, but it’s harder for them to do this whilst my 5k time remains better than theirs.
 Their day will come.

 Your PB is a bit like your net worth.
 There is always someone quicker than you…just like there is always someone richer than you.
 Unless you are Mo Farrah or Bill Gates, you have to make peace with this.
-Personally, I have no problem with the idea that I suck.
+Personally, I have no problem with that.
 But that doesn’t mean that I’ve given up on getting faster or richer: my goal is to achieve the best self that I am capable of achieving.

 Everything on this site is true.
 But because it’s on the internet, I guess that a lot of people don’t believe it.
 After all, the whole concept of financial independence seems too good to be true.
 So wherever possible, I try to show not just tell.
 Here is a screenprint of my official Parkrun result email: